themodelvillager/bekonscot/index.md

 ## About this site

 This website is a collection of essays, articles and photos archived from the previous [Bekonscot website](http://bekonscot.co.uk) (no longer available).
-It was written by, and is now curated by [Tim Dunn](http://timdunn.com), and serves as an unofficial guide to the model village.
+It is written and curated by [Tim Dunn](http://timdunn.com), now serving as an unofficial guide to the model village.

 You can contribute to this site by [opening a bug report or submitting a pull request](https://github.com/themodelvillager/bekonscot).